neustarpc/neustar-discovery-service/README.md

 This is a combined XRI/XDI discovery proxy service based on the [XDI2](http://github.com/peacekeeper/xdi2) and [OpenXRI](http://openxri.org) libraries.

+A public-use deployment of this service is available at http://beta.xri.net/xdi2-xrinet/.
+It has no web interface, but will accept requests as described below.

 ### How to build

 First, you need to build the main [XDI2](http://github.com/peacekeeper/xdi2) and [OpenXRI](http://openxri.org) projects.